Kibbutz communal child rearing and collective education: Youth society – 7th to 12th grade

-As they reached their seventh grade, the group progressed to the youth society, where they stayed until the end of twelfth grade.
-By this stage the teacher and nanny separated from this group, and the adolescents would get a new team of educators.
-Many kibbutzim would send their children to a regional school away from home.
-The teenagers would then live in the dormitories and travel to their kibbutz to meet with their parents only about twice a week.
-The children in these schools would have their own dining halls.
-Other kibbutzim maintained a local high school and had their children stay at home, eat in the kibbutz dining hall, and work with the kibbutz members.
+As they reached the seventh grade, the group progressed to the youth society, where they stayed until the end of twelfth grade.
+By this stage, the teacher and nanny separated from this group, and the adolescents would get a new team of educators.
+Kibbutzim from the 'HaArtzi' movement established boarding schools (mosadot), which were shared by several neighboring kibbutzim.
+They represented the ideal of a kibbutz community 'in miniature form' and would have their own dining halls and facilities.

 The founding fathers of the collective education strongly believed that by this age the group held a major significance for its members.
 This was the place for them to clarify their personal and social concerns, and this way the group was believed to function as the best setting to educate the youngsters and mold their characters.

 The youth society acted in a manner of directed independence and the student government was guided by the team of educators.
 At the students' general meeting, all matters concerning campus life were discussed and decided upon, except the school curriculum, security issues, and health matters.

 All students were expected to work as the semi-professional curriculum was an essential part of school life.